Cyb3rhq/cyb3rhq-qa/deployability/plugins/influxdb_reporter/README.md

-# Wazuh's InfluxDB plugin for pytest
+# Cyb3rhq's InfluxDB plugin for pytest

 This is a plugin to send the results of the tests to an InfluxDB database.